Feedback Package

 Tool Display: Feedback/askQuestions

 Description: Use this tool when human feedback is needed or when you're uncertain about the proper path to complete a task.
 It provides a strong guarantee that decisions align with user intent.
+You can ask one or more questions, and you can also provide choices for the user to choose from for each one.
+The user will either pick one of these choices, or respond with their own answer if none of the options are aligned with their intent.

 Input Schema (Zod):